Sep 13th, 2021

 Seed cabinet drawers are open to reveal dozens of seed packets so you can take these home and plant seeds

 A glimpse into the Seed Library in the Lora Robins Library.
-On plant sale weekend, you’ll also find it at Fall PlantFest outside!

 You will find some true treasures in the Seed Library — like coneflower (Echinacea purpurea) donated from the garden of Senior Horticulturist Shannon Smith, or ground cherries (Physalis peruviana) from one of our member families that were handed down from their family in Russia.
 (Please keep in mind that the selection is constantly changing so these seeds may no longer be available.)
 We love that the seed library spreads plant diversity too — we have a focus on heirloom seeds.
 As we mentioned, the seed library is pretty simple and operates like a typical library.
 You check out the plant seeds of your liking, take them home, and plant them.
 Once the seed has grown into its own plant, you then take those seeds and return them to the Library.
-Library and Archives Manager Katarina Spears says there is no obligation to return seeds if things don’t work out.
+And, Library and Archives Manager Katarina Spears says there is no obligation to return seeds if things don’t work out.
 Some plants are more challenging than others from which to save seeds.
 But to make it easier for you, we do rank the seeds by easy, medium, or difficult depending on your expertise level.

 We are intentional about including plants that make it easy for users to harvest seeds.
 One goal of the library is to be a community resource.
 Another goal is to teach about seed-saving and why it is important.
 Our hope is to eventually make the Seed Library mobile and to visit locations throughout the Richmond region so we can share seeds (and seed-saving practices) with people throughout our community.
 Spears explains that the seed library also helps with our community’s plant biodiversity.
 “If you don’t have diversity in your food crops and we’re all relying on the same corn and that particular corn is attacked by a disease then we can’t feed ourselves.
 So that biodiversity is really important.”
 Spears says.
 An underlying purpose of taking the seeds home to grow your own plant is to keep the lessons that you’ve learned going.
 With each growing cycle, there’s an opportunity to teach into another.